secux/docker-shop-compose/README.md

 # docker-shop-compose

+!IMPORTANT use "database" instead of localhost during installation

-Magento2 - works ( not mysql)
-Opencart2 - works (not mysql)
+Magento2 - works (known issues with the CSS and the admin dashboard) Opencart2 - works
-Oscommerce2 - works (not mysql)
+Oscommerce2 - works
-Oscommerce3 - works (not mysql)
+Oscommerce3 - works
-Oxid4 - wrong dir index?
-Prestashop1 - works (not mysql)
+Oxid4 - works
-Shopware5 - wrong dir index or something wrong with autoload.php same as magento?
-Woocommerce2 - not built
+Prestashop1 - works (no vhost for admin dashboard) Shopware5 - wrong dir index probably needs shopware.php, will check later Woocommerce2 - not built
 Xtcommerce4 - works (not mysql)